punnam14/HotelReviewSearch/README.md

 # HotelReviewSearch
 A Hotel Search website  <br><br>
 * Core Technologies <br><br>
+> Java: Primary programming language, used for the development of the server-side logic and functionalities. <br>
+> Jetty Server: Used to deploy and manage the web application.
+Jetty is a lightweight, highly scalable Java-based web server and servlet engine. <br>
+> Servlets: Used Java Servlets for handling requests and responses between the web server and clients.
+Servlets are Java programming language classes that are used to extend the capabilities of servers that host applications accessed by means of a request-response programming model.
+> Velocity Template Engine: Utilized for rendering HTML content on the server side.
+Velocity is a Java-based template engine that provides a simple and powerful way to generate web content.
+> MySQL Database: Used JDBC for database connectivity.
+Interacts with a MySQL database for data persistence, including operations like creating tables, inserting, and querying data.
+> Apache Commons and Gson: Libraries used for utility functions such as string escaping and JSON parsing, respectively.
+> Maven: Used for project management and build automation.
+> Google Gson: Used for JSON parsing and serialization/deserialization of Java objects to and from JSON.
+> Java Concurrency Utilities: Used ExecutorService and Phaser in ReviewManager.java for managing concurrent tasks and synchronization (Multithreaded reading a large number of reviews from JSON files concurrently).
+> HTML CSS and Bootstrap: For the front-end development
+> JavaScript and jQuery: For the validation functions in HTML forms. <br> <br>

 * Features and Description: <br><br>
 Used Bootstrap templates to give the website a clean, "professional" look.
 Used templates (and Velocity) for all pages.
 This includes the registration and login pages too.   <br><br>